 - Changes in appearance caused by soiling or furniture depressions.

-- The carpet must be properly installed.
-Carpet and Rug Institute (CRI 104 & 105) are routinely referred to.
+- Properly installed carpet based on Carpet and Rug Institute (CRI 104 & 105) or the manufacturers standards.

-- The carpet must be installed over a pad that meets the manufacturer’s requirement.
-The manufacturer may refer to a pad meeting a particular specification, such as HUD UM 72a, Class 1, or Carpet Cushion Council standards.
+- Carpet must be installed over a cushion (pad) that meets the manufacturer’s requirement.
+The manufacturer may refer to cushion (pad) meeting a particular specification, such as HUD UM 72a, Class 1, or Carpet Cushion Council standards.
 These specifications set minimum standards for weight, thickness and density along with other physical characteristics that will determine a pad’s performance.

-- The carpet must be cleaned by a qualified professional and a period of time such as 1, 1 1/2, or 2 years will be specified.
+- Carpet must be periodically cleaned by a qualified professional.
+The period of time such as 1, 1 1/2, or 2 years will be specified.
 A particular method such as hot water extraction or dry cleaning will be specified by a particular manufacturer.
 Most manufacturers will require that receipts be maintained as proof of service.
 Some manufacturers will require that the consumer maintain a list of spot cleaning products used on the carpet.